saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_4_foundation_layers_v4_1.md

 - **Foundation Year 1 total: $570,800**
 - **Payback from verified savings alone: 29 months**

-**Full Project ROI** (all three phases, including operational benefits): See Appendix E for complete analysis showing 477% ROI and 10-week payback when operational improvements are quantified.
+**Full Project ROI** (all three phases, including operational benefits): See Appendix D for complete analysis showing 477% ROI and 10-week payback when operational improvements are quantified.
 - **Payback period: 30.8 months** (2.6 years) on foundation alone

 However, this calculation covers only Phase 1 foundation.
 Phases 2-3 (Weeks 5-10) add intelligence and governance layers, enabling complete agent deployment.
-Full project ROI (all three phases) shows 477% return and 10-week payback when operational improvements are quantified (see Appendix E).
+Full project ROI (all three phases) shows 477% return and 10-week payback when operational improvements are quantified (see Appendix D).

 ### Bridge to Chapter 5: Intelligence Layers